nfya-lab/VRChat-Build-Size-Viewer/README.md

-# VRChat Build Size Viewer
+# VRC Build Size Viewer (Multi-OS & Multi-Language)
- A script for viewing the build size for VRC worlds and avatars after building.
- It's kinda ugly.
-So sorry about that.
-Made it for myself, but thought it might be handy for others!
+This is a modified version of the original [MunifiSense/VRChat-Build-Size-Viewer](https://github.com/MunifiSense/VRChat-Build-Size-Viewer).

+## Changes
+- Added multi-OS support (Windows, macOS, Linux)
+- Added multi-language support (English, Japanese)
+- Improved UI

 ## How To Use
 - Just place the file [BuildSizeViewer.cs](https://github.com/MunifiSense/VRChat-Build-Size-Viewer/releases/download/1.2/BuildSizeViewer.cs) into your Unity project in Assets/Editor.
-- Go to Window/Muni/VRC Build Size Viewer.
+- Go to nfya/VRC Build Size Viewer.
 - Then build a world or an avatar in Unity, either for testing or upload.
 - Click Read Build Log.
 - TADA.